openhab/openhab-docs/installation/index.md

 After you got openHAB 2 set up and running, there are a few additional setup steps you should consider:

-* Configure a network share on your openHAB host device and mount it locally: [Samba Share](rasppi.html)
+* Configure a network share on your openHAB host device and mount it locally: [Linux Samba Share](linux.html#network-sharing), Windows file sharing, ...
 * Install the [Eclipse SmartHome Designer](designer.html) on your local machine, to manage your (remote) configuration files.
   The designer comes with built-in support for the openHAB syntax and elements.

 ## Getting started

 With the openHAB 2 distribution up and running, you should now continue with the [Demo Tutorial](http://docs.openhab.org/tutorials/demo.html),